-- 30.17 Safeguarding children is a key role for both the school and the LA, which is implemented through the use of the Channel programme.
-This service shall be used where a vulnerable pupil is at risk of being involved in terrorist activities. - 30.18 In cases where the Trust believes a pupil is potentially at serious risk of being radicalised, the Single Point of Contact, in liaison with Academy Principal, will contact the Channel programme. - 30.19 The Trust's Single Point of Contact will also support any staff making referrals to the Channel programme. - 30.20 The Channel programme ensures that vulnerable children and adults of any faith, ethnicity or background, receive support before their vulnerabilities are exploited by those that would want them to embrace terrorism, and before they become involved in criminal terrorist-related activity. - 30.21 The programme identifies individuals at risk, assesses the extent of that risk, and develops the most appropriate support plan for the individuals concerned, with multiagency cooperation and support from the school. - 30.22 The delivery of the Channel programme may often overlap with the implementation of the LA's or school's wider safeguarding duty, especially where vulnerabilities have been identified that require intervention from CSCS, or where the individual is already known to CSCS.
+- 31.17 Safeguarding children is a key role for both the school and the LA, which is implemented through the use of the Channel programme.
+This service shall be used where a vulnerable pupil is at risk of being involved in terrorist activities. - 31.18 In cases where the Trust believes a pupil is potentially at serious risk of being radicalised, the Single Point of Contact, in liaison with Academy Principal, will contact the Channel programme. - 31.19 The Trust's Single Point of Contact will also support any staff making referrals to the Channel programme. - 31.20 The Channel programme ensures that vulnerable children and adults of any faith, ethnicity or background, receive support before their vulnerabilities are exploited by those that would want them to embrace terrorism, and before they become involved in criminal terrorist-related activity.